The thought of learning ‘Kathak’, an Indian Classical dance form in the forties, sounds bizarre to many!

 - Mnemonics like short songs or poetry can be used to remember complex science theories and math formulae.

-- Story, Comics, or Poetry can be used to communicate findings of science projects and research work.
+- Story, Comics, or Poetry can be used to teach sciences as well as communicate findings of science projects and research work.

 These were some ideas to ‘Rewire the Right Brain’ by directly applying art to science and math teaching.
 However, the most significant benefit of using art with children is to take care of their emotions and feelings by designing creative learning experiences.